1888 – Our world

 With Claudia now gone and disappeared, Tronte heads back to the nuclear plant for answers.
 Despite receiving fragments and scraps of suspicions, he heads back and picks up Regina, deciding to take her home.
 She leaves mid-journey though and steps back from the car, watching as Tronte drives off.

 Katharina meanwhile, heads to the school and begins handing out flyers about Mikkel’s disappearance.
 Only, one of the people she hands one to happens to be Ulrich.
-A young Katharina arrives though and kisses Ulrich while Hannah stands watching on, disapprovingly.
+A young Katharina arrives though while they’re talking and kisses Ulrich infront of her.
+Both the young Hannah from that time and our older Katharina watch on, disapprovingly.

 As they leave, a young Hannah admits to Katharina that “a lunatic” (Ulrich of course) escaped and took Mikkel to the caves.
 After warning Hannah against going near Ulrich or Mikkel in the future, she heads to the police station for details surrounding who took Mikkel and where they may be.